-Growing up, whenever we had chicken katsu, tonkatsu, or korokke, we always had the Bulldog brand tonkatsu sauce along with it.
+Growing up, whenever we had chicken katsu, tonkatsu, or korokke, we always had the Bulldog brand sauce along with it.
 And you know what?
 I never liked it. *gasp* I know.
 My brothers would pour a bunch on, and I would just very lightly put a few drops on mine.
 Weird kid.
 I also didn’t like to dip my fries in ketchup.

-This sauce is great because it’s made with ingredients that many people have on hand!
+This tonkatsu sauce recipe is great because it’s made with ingredients that many people have on hand!
 Ketchup, butter, worcestershire sauce (can’t pronounce it, but I THINK I spelled it right, haha), soy sauce, and a little bit of garlic powder.

-Tonkatsu sauce can be used for soooo many more things than just tonkatsu.
-Try it out next time with your favorite fried food!
-Or non fried food.
+This sauce can be used for soooo many more things than just tonkatsu.
+Try it out as a chicken katsu sauce recipe or the next time you make your favorite fried food!
+Or you can try non fried food.
+It is a great alternative to barbecue sauce.
 I haven’t tried dipping veggies in it, but I could see it working!